aka: Genki Girls

 - One of the first eccentricities Winterbourne notices about Daisy Miller is how she's just overflowing with energy and enthusiasm.
 "It was many years since he had heard a young girl talk so much."

 - The eponymous character of the Ramona Quimby series is rambunctious and noisy and described as "the cheerleader type" by her older sister.
 Her excitable nature has been known to clash with her friend Howie's stoic demeanor.

-- Beverly Brook in Rivers of London: her enthusiasm frequently leaves protagonist DC Grant exhausted.
-Especially when she is near a river (well she is an Anthropomorphic Personification of the river by the same name).
+- Rivers of London: Beverly Brook.
+Her enthusiasm frequently leaves protagonist DC Grant exhausted, especially when she is near a river (well, she is an Anthropomorphic Personification of the river by the same name).

-- Elin from Of Fear and Faith is joyful, bubbly and enthusiastic with No Sense of Personal Space, sometimes to her friends' chagrin but usually not.
+- Of Fear and Faith: Elin is joyful, bubbly, and enthusiastic with No Sense of Personal Space, sometimes to her friends' chagrin, but usually not.

-- In the Rainbow Magic series, Addison the April Fool's Day Fairy is always bursting with excitement, and has to be reminded several times that she can't be spotted by other humans.
+- Rainbow Magic: Addison the April Fool's Day Fairy is always bursting with excitement and has to be reminded several times that she can't be spotted by other humans.

 - Rachael Ray from her eponymous talk show.
 She purposely avoids "sob stories" and almost always has a smile on her face.
 She also works 100-hour weeks and is a rather shrewd businesswoman, and her energy and determination are usually quoted as the source of her success.

-- Giada De Laurentis is a somewhat more sedate Genki Girl, also on Food Network.
+- Giada De Laurentiis is a somewhat more sedate Genki Girl, also on Food Network.
 What probably helps is that, with that largish head and especially large eyes of hers, she even almost looks like a real-life anime girl.
-Or, to put it visually....◊
+Or, to put it visually◊...

 - Ingrid Hoffman is relatively sedate on her English-language show, but watch her in Spanish... it's like Rachael Ray raided Giada's closet.